-The Clear Fund will be the world's first charitable grantmaker that is devoted to transparency in its decisions.
-In our first year, we will invite charities within several different causes (details below) to apply for Clear Fund grants, and award one major grant to the charity in each cause that appears, from all the evidence we have, to have the most proven, effective, scalable approach to helping people.
+The Clear Fund is the world's first charitable grantmaker that is devoted to transparency in its decisions.
+For our first year, we are awarding one major grant within each of five causes (see below), to the charity that appears - from all the evidence we have - to have the most proven, effective, scalable approach to helping people.

-On our public website, we will publish a complete description of everything that went into our decisions.
+By Thanksgiving of 2007, we will publish a complete description of everything that went into our decisions on our public website.
 We will not only provide all of our information - we will focus on making it practical for an interested donor to read it, understand the big-picture reasons that we chose the grant recipients we chose, and have the option of digging deeper to see every single piece of information that we used, as well as comment publicly on it.
 True transparency means information is not just available but accessible, coherent, and understandable.
 Usability and clarity of communication, as well as open participation, will be a priority of our website.

 We will thus create a unique resource: a true window into the full process of figuring out how to accomplish the most possible good with our charitable donations.
 Any interested party will be able to either (a) give directly to the Clear Fund, if they like the way we make decisions and want us to use their money as effectively as possible for the philosophical goal they choose; (b) simply use what we've done to inform their own giving.
 They will also be able to add their own thoughts and comments directly on the website.
-Our goal is to create this resource by December 2007, and publicize it actively during peak giving season so that donors can take advantage.
+Our goal is to create this resource by Thanksgiving of 2007, and publicize it actively during peak giving season so that donors can take advantage.